TED FIELD AND DANNY ONGAIS

-Once that lease period ended, the pristine ‘75 RSR was returned to its original factory white color with Polak red and blue pin striping.
+Once that lease period ended, the pristine ‘75 RSR was said to have been returned to its original factory white color with Polak red and blue pin striping.
 In the process it gained wider rear flares and a 935 rear wing.
 Soon after it was sold to the Matsuda Porsche Museum of Japan where it resided during the ‘80s and ‘90s.

 When Mr. Matsuda was informed he couldn’t use the name Porsche in connection with his museum, he sold all his cars and replaced them with Ferraris.
-So, in 2000 RSR #9115609118 returned to the U.S. with it’s new owner Symbolic Motors in La Jolla, California.
-Kevin Jeannette of Gunnar Racing in Florida was the next owner, and he repainted the RSR in its former Camel GT livery for his customer Joe Policastro, who took it to Rennsport Reunion II.
+So, in 2000, the RSR returned to the U.S. with it’s new owner Symbolic Motors of La Jolla, California.
+Kevin Jeannette of Gunnar Racing in Florida was the next owner, and he repainted the RSR to the Camel GT livery for his customer Joe Policastro, who took it to Rennsport Reunion II.

 In 2005, the RSR, in “Joe Camel” colors, found a new home under the stewardship of well-known race car collector and racer, Jim Edwards.
 Edwards loved the fact that the car had remained relatively unmodified in its structure and still had it original motor and gearbox.
 Only 719 km showed on the broken speedo, and it came with the original 110-liter plastic tank and Heinzmann fire suppression system.